-The complex nature of life today, coupled with advances in technology, can only serve as reminders why we should equip our children with 21st-century skills, necessary for school, work and life.
+The complex nature of life today, coupled with advances in technology, can only serve as reminders as to why we should equip children today with 21st century skills, necessary for school, work and life.

 They must prepare for a mashup of global cultures, just as they must embrace computer automation in its entirety.
-Evidently, technology has become the new partner at home and in the workplace!
+These include robotics, smart homes, manufacturing automation, the Metaverse, Artificial Intelligence, etc.

 Automated machinery and bots are reshaping how we live and work.
-They help us with domestic chores and are poised to take over many jobs we do today!
+They help us with domestic chores, education, and productivity tasks!
+For example, chatbots such as ChaptGPT are becoming popular for teaching, learning, creating content, and in research.

 Yes, robots and bots are good at structured tasks in factories and warehouses, and can accomplish monotonous and dangerous jobs without tiring.
 They also offer precision at packaging, assembly, loading, and welding tasks.